VerenaSchwachmeyer/Portofolio/README.md

 # Hey there, welcome to my Portfolio Website

-This is the code, you are welcome to take a look at the code structure.
+This is the code I have written, you are welcome to take a look at it.

-## Used Tech for this website
+## Used tech for this website

 Website created in React JS

 Translations: i18next

-Custom styles
+Custom CSS styles

 Lottie animation (see 404 Errorpage)

+## Accessibility

+Following the WCAG criteria, accessibility is achieved by implementing...

+- sufficient color contrast (AAA level)
+- line-spacing of 1.6
+- semantic HTML used effectively
+- tab indexes
+- implemented prefers-reduced-motion: animations of flipping cards are minimized
+- animations such as flipping cards of tooltips require user-interactivity (clicking, hovering), hence making the UX less confusing
+- aria-labels where necessary
+- alt-Attributes and titles set
+- form fields contain a label
+- skip to main content link
+... and more

+The page is operable solely by keyboard and can be read entirely by screen readers.
+However, the accessibility for this page has not been tested yet by people who actually have permanent challenges.
+So if you notice an aspect that can be further improved, let me know :-)